pdjr-signalk-plugins/ais-reporter/README.md

 > }

-'expiryInterval', 'positionUpdateInterval' and 'staticUpdateInterval' properties are declared at the top-level of the configuration and apply to all endpoints and all vessels.
+'expiryInterval', 'positionUpdateInterval' and 'staticUpdateInterval' properties are declared at the top-level of the configuration and will be applied to all endpoint and vessel configurations which do not explicityly override them.

 All numeric values in a configuration specify a time period in minutes with a zero value representing an infinite time period and essentially disabling any associated behaviour.

-The 'expiryInterval' property tells the plugin to disregard any vessel whose position has not been updated in the last 15 minutes.
+The 'expiryInterval' property tells the plugin to disregard any vessel from which an AIS position update has not been received in the last 15 minutes.

 'positionUpdateInterval' and 'staticUpdateInterval' are specified as separate properties since, in line with the AIS protocol norms, we